Bob Dylan: Religious beliefs

 Growing up in Hibbing, Minnesota, Dylan and his family were part of the area's small, close-knit Jewish community, and Dylan had his bar mitzvah in May 1954.
 Around the time of his 30th birthday, in 1971, Dylan visited Israel, and also met Rabbi Meir Kahane, founder of the New York-based Jewish Defense League.

 In the late 1970s, Dylan converted to Christianity.
-In November 1978, guided by his friend Mary Alice Artes, Dylan made contact with the Vineyard School of Discipleship.
-Vineyard Pastor Kenn Gulliksen recalled: "Larry Myers and Paul Emond went over to Bob's house and ministered to him.
-He responded by saying yes, he did in fact want Christ in his life.
-And he prayed that day and received the Lord".
+In November 1978, guided by his friend Mary Alice Artes, Dylan made contact with the Vineyard Christian Fellowship.
+He claimed to have experienced a new birth and to have become an evangelical Christian.
 From January to March 1979, Dylan attended Vineyard's Bible study classes in Reseda, California.

 By 1984, Dylan was distancing himself from the "born again" label.
 He told Kurt Loder of Rolling Stone: "I've never said I'm 'born again'.
 That's just a media term.
 I don't think I've been an agnostic.
 I've always thought there's a superior power, that this is not the real world and that there's a world to come."
 In 1997, he told David Gates of Newsweek:

 Here's the thing with me and the religious thing.
 This is the flat-out truth: I find the religiosity and philosophy in the music.
 I don't find it anywhere else.
 Songs like "Let Me Rest on a Peaceful Mountain" or "I Saw the Light"—that's my religion.
 I don't adhere to rabbis, preachers, evangelists, all of that.
 I've learned more from the songs than I've learned from any of this kind of entity.
 The songs are my lexicon.
 I believe the songs.

 Dylan has supported the Chabad Lubavitch movement, and has privately participated in Jewish religious events, including his sons' bar mitzvahs and services at Hadar Hatorah, a Chabad Lubavitch yeshiva.
 In 1989 and 1991, he appeared on the Chabad telethon.

 Dylan has continued to perform songs from his gospel albums in concert, occasionally covering traditional religious songs.
 He has made passing references to his religious faith, such as in a 2004 interview with 60 Minutes, when he told Ed Bradley, "the only person you have to think twice about lying to is either yourself or to God".
 He explained his constant touring schedule as part of a bargain he made a long time ago with the "chief commander—in this earth and in the world we can't see".

 Speaking to Jeff Slate of The Wall Street Journal in December 2022, Dylan reaffirmed his religious outlook: "I read the scriptures a lot, meditate and pray, light candles in church.
 I believe in damnation and salvation as well as predestination.
 The Five Books of Moses, Pauline Epistles, Invocation of the Saints, all of it."